MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-contact-center.md

-# Contact Center integrations for Microsoft Teams
+# Contact center integrations for Microsoft Teams

-Integrating popular contact center solutions with Microsoft Teams is a common need for customers deploying Teams Calling capabilities.
+If you're a contact center solution provider or an organization with support call center environments like sales, customer service, or technical support, you can leverage Teams Calling capabilities and integrate your contact center solution with Microsoft Teams.
 This article provides an overview of how contact center solutions can be integrated with Microsoft Teams and the solution providers participating in the Microsoft Teams Connected Contact Center Certification Program.

-## What is a Contact Center integration for Microsoft Teams?
+## What is contact center integration for Microsoft Teams?

 Today’s contact centers provide much more than support – they act as one of the main vehicles for interaction and unfiltered feedback on a customer’s experience with a brand.
 Due to the breadth of channels that today’s customers prefer to engage across – phone, email, text, social – and the expanded volume of touch points associated with present day purchase processes, many organizations have realized two additional realities: